 friends over coffee are

 However, coffee and a

 phone call is an option."

 Director of Fairfax County Adult and

 - Trina Mahan-Webb,

 Aging Services

-fee, are not recommended," said Trina Mahan-Webb, Director, Adult and Aging Services of Fairfax County's Department of Family Services.
+fee, are not recommended,' said Trina Mahan-Webb, Director, Adult and Aging Services of Fairfax County's Department of Family Services.
 "However, coffee and a phone call is an option."

 Creating a buddy system is one of the recommendations made by the CDC to make sure people stay connected and get updates on new developments with the pandemic.
-Becoming familiar with and using new technology like FaceTime, Zoom and Skype can offer virtual social connection without posing a health risk, advises Mahan-Webb.
-"Video chatting is encouraged," she said.
+Becoming familiar with and using new technology like FaceTime Zoom and Skype can offer virtual social connection without posing a health risk, advises Mahan-Webb.
+"Video chatting is encouraged,"

 "In this day and age of technology many seniors are able to use computers and cell phones to access

-Trina Mayhan-Webb, a volunteer with the Fairfax County Division of Adult and Aging Services, delivers meals to Division of Adult and Aging Services, delivers meals to elderly residents. onnection with social media connectivity" added Palombi.
-"Those that cannot use technology, talking and sharing concerns, thoughts with others is essential for optimal health."
-Even filling time with activities that are done solo can ease the feelings of loneliness and stave off despair.
+Courtesy of Fairfax County Division of Adult and Aging Services Trina Mayhan-Webb, a volunteer with the Fairfax County Division of Adult and Aging Services, delivers meals to elderly residents. social media connectivity" added Palombi.
+"Those that cannot use technology, talking and sharing concerns, thoughts with others is essential for optimal Even filling time with activities that are done solo can ease the feelings of loneliness and stave off despair.
 "We also recommend revisiting hobbies such as reading, art and crafts or preparing new recipes and then baking and freezing your creations," said Mahan-Webb.
-"You can also consider online courses or getting a head start on spring cleaning your home."
+"You can also consider online courses or getting a head start on spring cleaning your home.'
 For those with mobility issues, Palombi recommends other activities.
 "Practicing mindfulness is another stress reliever and can be learned on many smartphone apps," she said.
 "Doing something for somebody else which gives a sense of purpose and can relieve stress."
 "The bottom line is to consider doing things to stay safe while remaining active and engaged," said Mahan-Webb.
 Deep Clean & Sanitize Your Entire Home These Are Pretty Unsure Times and Your Home is a Safe Place to Be.
 But Hadeed Knows That Your Rugs are a Haven for Allergens, Pollen, Bacteria and Mold.
 Combine that with Dirt, Grime and Pet Mess.
 You Really Need a Deep Down Professional Clean -You Need Hadeed!
 IN-PLANT RUG CLEANING For Every 2 Rugs Cleaned Get the 3rd Rug Cleaned Expires 4/5/20.
 Get 3rd rug of equal/smaller size free.
-Not valid w/other offers.
-IN-PLANT RUG CLEANING ON 1 OR 2 RUGS Expires 4/5/20.
+Not valid w/other offers IN-PLANT RUG CLEANING ON 1 OR 2 RUGS Expires 4/5/20.
 Not valid w/any other offers.
-WALL-TO-WALL CARPET STEAMING 20% off AIR DUCT CLEANING Whole House (Per System) Expires 4/5/20.
-Not valid w/any other offers. \$990ff Convenient Dropoff Locations! - " 535 W. Maple Ave.
-Vienna, VA - " 4918 Wisconsin Ave.
-DC/MD - " 330 N. Stonestreet Ave DC/MD " 3206 Duke St. Alexandria, VA - CCOO Flacture Base Control VA - " 6628 Electronic Dr. Springfield VA" 3116 W. Moore Street Richmond VA FREE PICKUP & DELIVERY!
+WALL-TO-WALL CARPET STEAMING AIR DUCT CLEANING Whole House (Per System) Convenient Dropoff Locations!

+- " 535 W. Maple Ave.
+Vienna, VA " 4918 Wisconsin Ave. • DC/MD

+- " 330 N. Stonestreet Ave DC/MD

+- " 3206 Duke St. Alexandria, VA

+- " 6628 Electronic Dr. Springfield VA " 3116 W. Moore Street • Richmond VA

+FREE PICKUP & DELIVERY!
-Includes: Furniture Moving and Rolling & Laying the Rugs!†

-Rather Leave Your Rug Out Front Or In Your Driveway?
-NO PROBLEM!!
+Includes: Furniture Moving and Rolling & Laying the Rugs!† Rather Leave Your Rug Out Front Or In Your Driveway JoeHadeed.com †Available in MD, DC, & VA.

-JoeHadeed.com

-†Available in MD, DC, & VA.
 Min. order required, some restrictions apply.
-Doesn't include breakables.
-Call for details.
-Some addit'l fees may apply.

-This special focus section will include stories focusing on enhanced lifestyle for seniors among Connection readers and their families, including spiritual, physical, mental and financial wellbeing.
+Doesn't This special focus section will include stories focusing on enhanced lifestyle for seniors among Connection readers and their families, including spiritual, physical, mental and financial wellbeing.
 Advertising allows you to target the many mature adults exploring new opportunities by showcasing your products and services in this special section with the award-winning Connection Newspapers print and digital media.

-CONECTION Newspapers & Online

-Alexandria

-Gazette Packet

-Mount Vernon Gazette

-ALMANAC

-SENIOR LIVING

-Spring 2020 Special Focus

-Publishes: April 1, 2020

-For Advertising: Call 703-778-9431 or Email advertising@connectionnewspapers.com
+Gazette Packet Mount Vernon Gazette ALMANAC SENIOR LIVING Spring 2020 Special Focus Publishes: April 1, 2020 For Advertising: Call 703-778-9431 or Email advertising@connectionnewspapers.com